-Material aspects on Society
+Material aspects on SOCIETY

-The majority of aspects deemed to be material with regard to Society concern Boliden's relationship with external stakeholders and are at the core of Boliden's ambition to both promote sustainability in the industry and to be the first sustainable link in the metal's value chain.
-They may also have a significant impact of the perceptions of Boliden and determine Boliden's licence to operate and ability to develop the business.
-These aspects are; Local communities, Anti-corruption, Anti-competitive Behaviour, Compliance and Resettlement.
-Industrial operations change the landscape why also Closure planning is important to consider in the licensing process.
-In addition to indicator reporting, please see pp. 6-8 in this report and pp. 51 and 106 of the Annual Report to learn more about how Boliden manage these aspects
+The majority of aspects deemed to be material with regard to Society concern Boliden's relationship with external stakeholders, and are at the core of Boliden's ambition both to promote sustainability in the industry and to be the first sustainable link in the metal's value chain.
+They may also have a significant impact of the perceptions of Boliden and determine Boliden's licence to operate and ability to develop its business.
+These aspects are: Local communities, Anti-corruption, Anti-competitive Behaviour, Compliance and Resettlement.
+Industrial operations change the landscape and Closure planning is, therefore, an additional important facort for consideration during the licensing process.
+Please see pp. 50-51 of the Annual Report, in addition to indicator reporting, to learn more about how Boliden manages these aspects.